malteafg/gfkl/README.md

 ## Layer 5

 This layer is very nice.
+It is actived by holding the caps lock key.
 It is also inspired by DreymaR's [Big Bag of Tricks](https://dreymar.colemak.org/).
 The '^' signalizes that the key is sent with the ctrl modifier enabled.

 ![Layer 5](images/layer5.png)